- Lead Organisation

 - Project PartnersLake Macquarie City Council, Idemitsu Renewable Developments Australia, Snowy Hydro, Jemena Gas Networks (NSW), Keolis Downer, Macquarie Agriculture

-This project is a feasibility study to investigate the technical and commercial viability of renewable hydrogen and ammonia production facilities at the Port of Newcastle, New South Wales.
+The Port of Newcastle Hydrogen Hub Feasibility Study will investigate the technical and commercial viability of renewable hydrogen and ammonia production facilities at the Port of Newcastle, New South Wales.
 The project will also develop a vision for the scale up of a green hydrogen industry in the Hunter Valley by working with key project partners who are looking to develop hydrogen mobility projects, to decarbonise gas infrastructure and to develop the export market.

 If deemed feasible and eventually deployed, the hydrogen hub aims to progress the commercialisation of renewable hydrogen and renewable ammonia for the domestic market and, as the opportunity emerges, to realise the export opportunities for these and other green products produced out of the Port of Newcastle.